 A model home is set-up to provide a resource for homeowners to make an informed decision.
 Model homes or design centers may be viewed as an educational center where you are able to experience the quality features that will be in your future dream home.
 This is also where you will be able to view standard and upgraded features.

-To view one of our model homes or design centers you may schedule your appointment here.
+To visit one of our model homes or design centers, find the location nearest to you, or schedule an appointment.
 Many families are pleasantly surprised to see our standard features fit their design taste.

 The short answer is anywhere from 6 months to over 1 year.

 The development timeframe can vary, based on many factors regarding your specific property.
 Typically, this timeframe is anywhere from 1-6 months.
 A HiLine Home Consultant can help you establish a general timeframe as they learn more about your specific location and property considerations.

 Most considerations can be discovered and planned for during a feasibility study.
 A feasibility study is an assessment of the practicality of a proposed plan or method.

 The best way to begin your feasibility study is to visit with a HiLine Home Consultant for your free home building consultation.

 HiLine Homes offers three types of building programs: